City of Vanadzor

-The government of Lori tells us that the best location for an eye clinic will be in the city of Spitak, due to the devastating earthquake that took place there in 1988 — and the subsequent disarray afterward.
-The Armenian government will donate a space and build it out according to the specifications for an eye clinic — reception area, examination rooms, outpatient surgery and eyeglass area.
+The government of Lori tells us that the best location for an eye center will be in the city of Spitak, due to the devastating earthquake that took place there in 1988 — and the subsequent disarray afterward.
+The Armenian government will donate a space and build it out according to the specifications for an eye center— reception area, examination rooms, outpatient surgery and eyeglass area.
 The EyeCare Project will provide all of the necessary equipment.

 For budgeting purposes the AECP will estimate patient load and income based on the number of surgeries the AECP Mobile Eye Hospital performs — average of 354 surgeries and 118 lasers per visit in Lori.
 However, it is assumed that this number will be significantly higher since the MEH is in Lori only once every two years.
 Fees for services will be comparable to those charged in Yerevan and Gyumri.
 The Project estimates: